 The ratio of the three macronutrients is also important with a good starting point being 40% carbohydrates, 40% protein and 20% fats (good dietary fats).
 If at any point you find you are unhappy with your fat loss progress, it is your carb intake that should be altered.
 If you find you are losing weight too quickly and feel you are catabolising muscle then increase your carb intake.
 If you feel you are holding onto too much body fat then reduce your carbohydrates.

-As the plateaus become harder to overcome it is also worth using carb cycling to maintain your body?s ability to process carbohydrates efficiently.
+As the plateaus become harder to overcome is it also worth using carb cycling to maintain your body?
 Effective carb cycling involves varying the amount of carbohydrates you consume on a daily or weekly basis.
 One carb cycle many people find effective is a 3-1 split, 3 days without carbs (fibrous vegetables allowed) followed by 1 day with carbs.